bbajcetic/Mindr/README.md

 ## How it works

-The emotion monitoring happens on a device—a laptop, or any IoT device that supports a camera—locally.
+The emotion monitoring happens locally on a a laptop or any IoT device that supports a camera.
 Each frame from the camera is processed for emotional content and severe emotional distress.
 The emotion processing is facilitated using OpenCV, TensorFlow, and was trained using a convolutional neural network within TFLearn.
 All of the image